-- Cryosurgery – This isa deep freezing of skin with liquid nitrogen.
+- Cryosurgery – This is a deep freezing of skin with liquid nitrogen.
 It is applied on the layer of skin until a light layer of ice appears on the skin.
 Numerous applications of liquid nitrogen on the skin causes a thermal burn, this layer dries out and in a week or so falls apart.
 A small scar is left after this procedure which will disappear for good in some time.

 - Mechanical method -Tattoos are removed with the upper layer of skin with the help of a cutter.
 The session is done in two parts.
-During the first part the upper layer is removed, giving access to the coloring material.
-During the second part of the procedure the deeper layer of skin is removed.
+During the first part, the upper layer is removed, giving access to the coloring material.
+During the second part of the procedure, the deeper layer of skin is removed.
 The procedure is not the safest one, as there is a high risk of getting infected.
 Therefore, you should be extremely careful with this method.

 - Laser This method is burning a tattoo together with an upper layer of skin.
-To burn the tattoo with a laser is easier, faster and painless comparing to the other ways.
+To burn the tattoo with a laser is easier, faster and painless compared to the other ways.
 But there is a high possibility of leaving a scar, and the healing time is quite long.

 Taking Care of a Tattoo

 Every tattoo demands regular care for faster and painless healing.
 The skin care starts as soon as the bandage is removed.
 First of all, the skin should be washed with cool water, no drying since it is better not to touch the tattooed spot.
 The skin should dry in a natural way.
-In the first few days, it is necessary to wash it with a soap while showering to prevent a sketch from drying.
+In the first few days, it is necessary to wash it with soap while showering to prevent a sketch from drying.
 During a month, it is better to avoid direct sun or at least a strong sun protection cream should be used.
 But don’t totally block this spot, the air is extremely necessary!
 The less air is coming to the tattoo, the longer the healing process will take.
-Very often a thin crust appears on a new done tattoo and it is forbidden to touch, scratch and remove it.
-Otherwise it can lead to scars and infection.
+Very often a thin crust appears on a newly done tattoo and it is forbidden to touch, scratch and remove it.
+Otherwise, it can lead to scars and infection.

 A Few Fun Facts about Tattoos

-- During the Vietnam war one soldier made a smart tattoo: two bad words on the right palm side.
+- During the Vietnam war, one soldier made a smart tattoo: two bad words on the right palm side.
 The tattoo was seen only while making “Salute”, which was the reason he wasn’t taken into the army.

 - Lucky Diamond Rich is a man with the biggest number of tattoos on this body.
 It is all covered with tattoos including ear lobes, inner part of the ear, skin between the fingers and even preputium.

 - The Catholic church doesn’t mind the tattoos.
 Before tattoos were made on the bodies of people who just converted to Christianity.
-Crosses or crucifixions were done for purpose so that people couldn’t change the religion.
-Nowadays there are more than a hundred officially registered associations of Christian tattoos, which offer such services as making tattoo with pictures from Bible and texts.
+Crosses or crucifixions were done for purpose so that people couldn’t change religion.
+Nowadays there are more than a hundred officially registered associations of Christian tattoos, which offer such services as making a tattoo with pictures from the Bible and texts.
 If you wish, they can even bless it for you.

 Getting Tattoos: Pros and Cons

-One thing should be remembered for sure: gettinga tattoo is for real and for a lifetime.
+One thing should be remembered for sure: getting a tattoo is for real and for a lifetime.
 This step should be carefully thought through.
 The main question to be asked is why you are getting it?
 Is it to stand out, to leave a memory mark or just for decoration?
 You should take into account the part of the body you plan to ink, how it is going to change with age, or your physical state, including pregnancy.
 Fast and abrupt decisions to get a tattoo usually don’t bring good results.
 Tattoos ar a form of an art and should be treated respectfully, considering their origin and history.
 They make people different from the others, leaving a shade of mystery of its owner, because all the tattoos carry meaning.
 This thought should be taken into account, as tattoos will create a certain opinion about you.
 If you don’t really care – it’s perfect, but usually people tend to be influenced by social opinion.
 Though it is your body and you are its master.